DFE-Digital/apply-for-teacher-training/app/views/content/service_privacy_notice.md

 If we cannot resolve your issue, you have the right to raise it with the [Information Commissioner's Office (ICO)](https://ico.org.uk/).

 Once a candidate has enrolled with a teacher training provider, we will not be able to ask them to remove personal data from their systems as they will be a data controller for this data.
-You’ll need to contact the provider directly.
+You will need to contact the provider directly.

 ### Keeping our privacy notice up to date